tiredofit/docker-freepbx/README.md

 | `8009`            | UCP SSL     |
 | `18000-20000/udp` | RTP ports   |

+### Fail2Ban

+* For fail2ban rules to kickin, the `security` log level needs to be enable for asterisk `full` log file.
+This can be done from the Settings > Log File Settings > Log files.

 ## Maintenance

 * There seems to be a problem with the CDR Module when updating where it refuses to update when using an external DB Server.